Az-otrope/Starbucks-KPIs-improvment-and-XGBoost-classifier/README.md

 | xgboost | 1.5.2  |

 ## File Description <a name="File-Descriptions"></a>
-There are 4 files in this repository. <br>
+There are 5 files in this repository. <br>
 1. Two original training and test datasets are provided in `.csv` files <br>
-2. An original assignment in `.dox`
-3. A jupyter notebook `.ipynb` includes the process of reading in, preprocessing, and modeling the dataset. <br>
+2. A jupyter notebook `.ipynb` includes the process of reading in, preprocessing, and modeling the dataset. <br>
-4. A test `.py` file provided by Udacity
+3. A test `.py` file provided by Udacity
-5. A README.md file as a brief look at this repository.
+4. A README.md file as a brief look at this repository.

 ## Instructions <a name="How-To-Run-This-Project"></a>
 * Execute the codes in this notebook and follow along the insights to understand the decisions made throughout the process.